PEP 778 - Supporting Symlinks in Wheels¶

 Motivation¶

-Symlinks in wheels are currently created as copies of files due to security reasons in the zipfile
+Symlinks in wheels are currently created as copies of files due to security reasons in the zipfile module.
+This

 presents problems for projects shipping large compiled libraries, as they must either increase install size or omit